boltops-tools/terraspace/README.md

 ## Quick Start

-The commands creates s3 bucket:
+Here are commands to get started:

     terraspace new project infra --plugin aws --examples cd infra
     terraspace up demo
     terraspace down demo

+* The `new` command generates a starter project.
+* The `up` command creates an s3 bucket.
-The last `down` command cleans up and deletes the bucket.
+* The `down` command cleans up and deletes the bucket.

 The default plugin is aws.
 Other plugins also supported are: google and azurerm.